kevchant/AzureDevOps-serverlessSQLPoolToFabricDW/README.md

 # AzureDevOps-serverlessSQLPoolToFabricDW
-Example of a state-Based deployment that can create a dacpac file based on an existing database within a serverless SQL Pool and then deploy it to a Microsoft Fabric Data Warehouse
+Example of a state-Based deployment that can create a dacpac file based on an existing database within a serverless SQL Pool and then deploy it to a Microsoft Fabric Data Warehouse.

+It is based on a blog post I wrote called '[Migrate serverless SQL Pool objects to a Microsoft Fabric Data Warehouse](https://www.kevinrchant.com/2023/07/05/migrate-serverless-sql-pool-objects-to-a-microsoft-fabric-data-warehouse/)'.

 You can find the YAML file which you can use as a template for the Azure Pipeline in the AzureDevOpsTemplates folder.